 Don't let its size fool you.
 This small passive EQ comes straight from the early 1960s - with just two correction bands, a shelving low filter, and a high peak type filter.
 Whilst the low-frequency filter has a fixed cut-off frequency of 80Hz, the high-frequency filter has 5 peak settings ranging from 4 to 15 kHz.
 Being a passive equalizer, the original model had an input signal attenuation of 17 dB, so, for this reason, the unit was almost always coupled to a preamplifier or a compressor to recover part of the lost level.
-It is still considered by many to be one of the most musical equalisers ever.
+It is still considered by many to be one of the most musical equalizers ever.
 We were lucky enough to find a unit in perfect condition, so we couldn't miss the opportunity to sample it.
 The result is simply stunning!

-The A-58 reverb is the virtual counterpart of a high-quality, electro-mechanical reverberation device - certainly one of the best vintage reverbs ever built by a legendary American manufacturer and designed to enhance broadcast and studio sound.
+The A-58 reverb is the virtual counterpart of a high-quality, electro-mechanical reverberation device - certainly, one of the best vintage reverbs ever built by a legendary American manufacturer and designed to enhance broadcast and studio sound.
 This gem is a real collector's item.
 It uses 6 electro-mechanical delay lines, each tuned differently, to produce a natural reverberant effect that is extremely smooth and warm sounding, even on percussive sounds.
 And on vocals, pure magic happens.
 We think this unit is as good as it can possibly get in the reverb domain.
 We were able to harness the behavior of this ultra-rare unit to provide you with the same, exact sound of the original reverb, which inherently possesses the quality of a great reverb chamber.

 Each plug-in included in the Ultramarine 4 suite comes in a “Standard” version and an alternative “ZL*” version which operates at *zero latency and is thus suitable for use when tracking, at the cost of extra processing resources.
 For further details consult the Ultramarinee 4 user's manual in the Overview section.

 For details about installation/authorization please refer to this page

 All updates and bug fixes will be available inside Aquarius under the 'Updates' section.